 - are short courses or single-subject certificates or diplomas

-- took less than one year full-time to complete
+- took less than 1 year full-time to complete

 - are secondary school academic awards